mehrdad-dev/Portrait-Painting-Recommendation/readme.md

-## PPR - Portrait Painting Recommendation
+## PPR - Portrait Painting Recommendation Using Deep Learning

 A recommendation system for images (specifically painted portraits), for Web Mining and Social Networking Course.